macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 75: April 10, 2020

+**Today's Progress**: #R8D75 Now all we have to do is use local storage to save the todos in the user' browser.
+Solved today @ Codewars: "Ruby Metaprogramming 101 - Dynamic Method Calls", "String chunks". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 377 @ Codewars - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 74: April 9, 2020

-**Today's Progress**: #R8D74 Project is going well after a small change in the UI.
-Now all we have to do is use local storage to save the todos in the user' browser.
-Solved today @ Codewars: "Valid string". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode
+**Today's Progress**: #R8D74 After a small change in the UI we can now Edit the todos.
+Solved today @ Codewars: "Valid string", "Game - Electrons around the cores". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

 **Thoughts:** Rank 377 @ Codewars - 8 hours of study.
 Goals: 1.
 Finish the Microverse curicullum